Mina-88/gpt2-control-motives/README.md

 - All metrics use single next tokens.
 Multi-token continuations may behave differently.
 - The prompt family is synthetic and small.
-- Linear probes are useful for location, but early probe success is confounded by cue-token identity.
-The causal claims come from activation patching.
-- "Motive" means cue family that changes logits.
-It does not mean GPT-2 has goals, desires, or an inner life.

 ## Reproduce